JDProductions/vendingmachinekata/README.md

     IF YOU DONT SEE STEP E RESULTS
     1) Once the build is successfull type "mvn clean test"
     2) You should see "Tests run: 33, Failures: 0, Errors: 0, Skipped: 0"
-IF YOU FOLLOWED THE VIDEO INSTRUCTIONS THEN DONT LOOK AT THESE BELOW &nbsp;
+IF YOU FOLLOWED THE VIDEO INSTRUCTIONS THEN DONT LOOK AT THESE BELOW - TEXT VERSION LISTED BELOW
-&nbsp;
-&nbsp;
 1) Install Homebrew - https://brew.sh/
     a) Once homebrew is installed open up a new terminal and type "brew doctor" this verifies your brew installation
 2) Install Maven installation